-All these plans are the same as their WordPress / WooCommerce counterparts except that WordPress is not auto-installed.
+The web hosting plan features are identical to their WordPress / WooCommerce counterparts, except that WordPress is not auto-installed.

-Now, industry-wide there is rarely a difference between web hosting plans and WordPress hosting plans.
-That’s exactly the case with SiteGround.
+Industry-wide, there is rarely a difference between web hosting and WordPress hosting plans.
+The same goes for SiteGround.
 Their Web Hosting product is still optimized for WordPress…it’s just that WordPress is not auto-installed.

-GoGeek Plan puts your website on a server with fewer other websites, so you don’t have to share as many server resources.
-You also get Git and client management / site tools in your SiteGround account if you are an agency.
+GoGeek puts your website on a server with fewer other websites, so you don’t have to share as many server resources.
+You also get Git and client management/site tools in your SiteGround account.
+This is ideal for agency owners.

 WordPress Hosting Plans

 SiteGround’s WordPress Hosting is exactly the same as their Web Hosting plans, except that WordPress is auto-installed.
 They are a WordPress host first across all their plans.

 SiteGround’s WooCommerce Hosting is exactly the same as their Web Hosting product, except that WordPress and the WooCommerce plugin are auto-installed.

 Cloud Hosting Plan

 SiteGround offers a scalable web hosting service in the cloud.
 In simple terms, cloud hosting allows you to pay per server use rather than for a server allocation.

 SiteGround uses Google Cloud for its cloud hosting plan.
 You use SiteGround’s backend and get their support, but your website lives on Google’s servers (the same ones that run Google.com and YouTube.com).